Used by landlords nationwide | Tennessee-specific | Legally structured

 - No statutory security deposit limit - landlords may charge any amount

-- 45-day security deposit return deadline
+- 30-day security deposit return deadline

-Official Mississippi Legal Resources & Statutes
+Official Tennessee Legal Resources & Statutes

 State Legislature

-Visit MS LegislatureLegal Aid Resources
+Visit TN LegislatureLegal Aid Resources

-Find Legal AidExpert Tips for Mississippi Leases
+Find Legal AidExpert Tips for Tennessee Leases

 Common Mistakes to Avoid

-- Including unenforceable clauses that violate tenant rights
+- Including unenforceable clauses in the lease

 Our Research Methodology

-Our Mississippi lease agreement requirements are compiled through systematic review of official state statutes, housing authority regulations, and attorney general guidance.
+Our Tennessee lease agreement requirements are compiled through systematic review of official state statutes, housing authority regulations, and attorney general guidance.
 Each requirement is cross-verified with multiple authoritative sources and updated quarterly to reflect legislative changes.

 Legal Information Disclaimer

-Mississippi Key Requirements (2025)
+Tennessee Key Requirements (2026)

-Mississippi Document Tools & Resources
+Tennessee Document Tools & Resources

 Download Checklist

-Get a printable compliance checklist for Mississippi
+Get a printable compliance checklist for Tennessee

 Important Deadlines